-Yastrid cog thread bard, unlike our competitors’, is smooth and long, which opens like an umbrella and is easy to hang on the skin for a longer period.
-These barbs not only ensure the thread doesn’t move but also cause tiny abrasions in the skin tissues, triggering the wrinkled/sagging skin to naturally produce collagen.
+Yastrid cog thread bard, unlike products from other brands, is smooth and long, which opens like an umbrella and is easy to hang on the skin for a more extended period.
+These barbs not only ensure the thread doesn’t move but also cause tiny abrasions in the skin tissues, triggering the wrinkled/sagging skin to produce collagen naturally.
 This collagen formation with a cog thread barb creates a redefined face shape and has a long-lasting effect.

-Yastrid’s cog thread barb distance is 1.5mm, indicating more barbs on each thread.
-This distance is ideal as it becomes easier for doctors to catch patient’s skin tissue and the result are also great.
+Yastrid’s cog threads barb distance is 1.5mm, indicating more barbs on each thread.
+This distance is ideal as it becomes easier for doctors to catch the patient’s skin tissue — making the results even more promising.

-Many companies keep cog thread bard distance 1.8mm, which isn’t ideal as fewer barbs on thread mean it is difficult to catch skin tissue.
-Isn’t Yastrid an ideal supplier?
+Many companies keep cog thread bard distance 1.8mm, which isn’t ideal as fewer barbs on thread mean it is challenging to catch skin tissue.
+This makes Yastrid Cog Threads a far more superior product.

-Yastrid cog thread cannula tip is designed in a pointed/blunt shape that isn’t only easy to insert into the skin but lowers the risk of painful accidental punctures – unlike other companies’ crude cannula tip and the tube wall have some burrs on it.
+Yastrid cog thread cannula tip is designed in a pointed/blunt shape that is easy to insert into the skin and lowers the risk of painful accidental punctures – unlike other companies’ crude cannula tips that have tube walls with some burrs on them.

-Our cannula tube wall is always clean, and for this purpose, we’ve imported the machinery from Germany so that their no interruption in the professional cleaning process.
+Our cannula tube wall is always clean, and for this purpose, we’ve imported many machines from Germany so that there is no interruption in the professional cleaning process.

-Yastrid manufactures and exports different sizes of barbed cog threads with a blunt cannula including L Type, R type and double needle, each designed to ensure painless and effective skin lifting procedures.
+Yastrid manufactures and exports different barbed cog threads with a blunt cannula, including L Type, R type, and double-needle, each designed to ensure painless and effective skin lifting procedures.

-Why Yastrid PDO Threads Is the Best Quality?
+Why Yastrid PDO Threads Is the Best in Quality?

-As a professional manufacture of face lifting threads, we have ability to make different kinds of cog threads.
-No matter the length, size and type, just tell us your idea, let we make it into reality.
+As a professional manufacturer of face lifting threads, we can make different kinds of cog threads.
+No matter the length, size, and type, just tell us your idea; let us make it into reality.

-You may know many brand threads, but you never know what the difference in details.
-You can find the reason why Yastrid cog thread is outstanding.
+You may know many brand threads, but you never know what sets each one apart.
+Here is why Yastrid cog threads are superior.

-As cog thread is Yastrid core products, we paid much attention to ensure each threads are in strong tension and lifting effect.
-We are so excited to invite you witness the amazing change after used Yastrid cog threads.
+As cog threads are Yastrid’s core product, we pay much attention to quality to ensure each thread has strong tension and lifting effect.
+We are so excited to invite you to witness the remarkable change after using Yastrid cog threads.

-How Do We Ensure Manufacturing Good Quality Cog Thread?
+How Do We Ensure Manufacturing Superior Quality Cog Threads?

-Yastrid skilled employees are dedicated to ensuring that strict quality control measures are taken at each manufacturing phase.
+Yastrid’s skilled employees are dedicated to ensuring strict quality control measures are practiced at each manufacturing phase.
 Our experienced staff members use high-quality imported thread material and make cog thread barb meeting all the standard requirements.

-Likewise, we pay attention to every production details like we checked the barb length, shape and thickness under 60 x high magnification microscope ensures each threads is strong enough and adopt vacuumed and nitrogen-filled packaging to ensures that threads’ shelf life remains longer.
+Likewise, we pay attention to every production detail: we check the barb length, shape, and thickness under a 60x high-magnification microscope to ensure each thread is strong enough.
+We then put it in a vacuumed and nitrogen-filled packaging to guarantee that threads’ shelf life remains longer.

-In fact, because of these details we paid attention, we were very highly regarded by our clients from both domestic and abroad.
-We are always available to discuss your cog thread manufacturing and supply requirements and hope to have win-win business relationships to create a better tomorrow.
+In fact, because of our keen attention to detail, we are highly recommended by our clients worldwide.
+We are always available to discuss your cog thread manufacturing and supply requirements and hope to have win-win business relationships.

 Cog Thread – The Ultimate FAQ Guide